'Hair Love' Uses Animation To Bring A Story Of Natural Hair In Black Families To Life

 Conceived and directed by Matthew Cherry, it follows the story of an African American father — Stephen — and his daughter, Zuri.
 Stephen is trying to learn how to do young Zuri's glorious natural hair, and, well, it's not so easy.

 To help fund the project, Cherry went to Kickstarter and began a campaign as he previously did for his two indie films.
-He says these campaigns aren't just about financing the projects, but about building a fan base and allowing "people who may want to be involved or kind of see the project through to help out."
+He says these campaigns aren't just about financing the projects but also about building a fan base and allowing "people who may want to be involved or kind of see the project through to help out."

 As audiences have been introduced to Zuri and Stephen, they've seen the father's struggle in trying to groom his daughter's hair and have been able to relate.
-Cherry says the one of the biggest things he has heard in response from those who have seen the short is about the representation it provides.
+Cherry says one of the biggest things he has heard in response from those who have seen the short is about the representation it provides.

 "When we did this campaign two years ago, there wasn't a lot of representation in animated projects," Cherry says.
-"You know, oftentimes they would cast actors of color but, you know, they'd be playing inanimate objects or animals.
+"You know, oftentimes they would cast actors of color, but, you know, they'd be playing inanimate objects or animals.
 And, you know, it was rarely, like, actually seeing a family dynamic in animation."

-He notes that there are films like Disney's Princess and the Frog and Home, which features Rihanna, but Cherry says he wanted to give audiences an animated black family.
+He notes that there are films like Disney's The Princess and the Frog and Home, which features Rihanna, but Cherry says he wanted to give audiences an animated black family.

 "I think it does also a lot for young people's confidence when they see themselves represented," Cherry says.
 "You know, media is so powerful.
 And when you grow up and see magazine covers and TV shows and movies and you don't see yourself represented, but you see every other type of hairstyle represented, that can really affect your self-confidence."

-Cherry says he's heard from both young boys and girls, as well as fathers, mothers and parents who aren't African American — all of whom have connected with the short.
+Cherry says he has heard from both young girls and boys, as well as fathers and mothers who aren't African American — all of whom have connected with the short.

 Though he isn't a father himself, Cherry says it was important to him to show a black man in a loving, tender role.

 "We really get a bad rap in mainstream media, particularly black fathers," he says.
-"There's always the stereotype that we're not present or deadbeats. ... and while obviously those situations do exist, it feels very much so that it's just like disproportionately represented in that way."
+"There's always the stereotype that we're not present or deadbeats. ...
+And while obviously those situations do exist, it feels very much so that it's just like disproportionately represented in that way."

 But that's not the kind of fathers his friends are, so Cherry channeled their experiences when creating Hair Love.